pleabargain/EnglishHelpsYourCareer/grammar elements prepositions.md

 # as opposed to
 - I prefer this one as opposed to that one.
+- Bluetooth is a superior protocol as opposed to SMS in this case.
+- Having a monitoring tool on the robot is a good idea as opposed to putting the monitoring tool in a central location.

 # as well as
 - As well as I know, England is very green.